MicrosoftDocs/dotnet-iot-for-beginners/docs/1-introduction/script.md

 > Raspberry Pi Imager view

 Here's the Imager app.
-To image the SD card, you first have to select an OS.
-You can select the default Raspberry Pi OS (32-bit) option, but we won't be using the desktop environment, so I recommend selecting the Raspberry Pi OS (32-bit) Lite option.
-This will install a minimal version of the operating system, which will save space on the microSD card.
+To image the SD card, I'll first select an OS.
+Instead of the default 32-bit OS, I recommend selecting a 64-bit variant from the Raspberry Pi OS (Other) menu.
+Since we won't be using the desktop environment, I'll be selecting the Lite version to save space on the microSD card.

 Next select the microSD card you want to use.

-To configure this Raspberry Pi to accept remote connections, you'll need to go into the advanced options.
+Now I need to configure this Raspberry Pi to accept remote connections, so I'll go into the advanced options.
 First, note that the default hostname is raspberrypi.
 I'm going to leave it as is, but you might want to change it to something more descriptive, especially if there are multiple Raspberry Pis on your network.

-Next, enable SSH.
-This will allow you to remotely connect to the Raspberry Pi from your development machine.
+Next, I'll enable SSH.
+This will allow remote connections to the Raspberry Pi from my development PC.

-Then specify a password for the default user, pi.
-This is the user you'll use to log in to the Raspberry Pi.
+Then I'll specify a password for the default user, pi.
+This is the user I'll use to log in to the device.

-If the Raspberry Pi is going to use Wi-Fi, you can also specify the SSID, password, and country here.
-Otherwise, you'll need to connect the Raspberry Pi to your network using an Ethernet cable.
+Since I plan to use Wi-Fi, I'll specify the SSID, password, and country here.
+You can also connect your Raspberry Pi using an Ethernet cable.

-Optionally specify your timezone and locale.
-This will make it easier to work with dates and times.
+I'll specify your timezone and locale to make it easier to work with dates and times.

-Finally, click the save button and then click the Write button to write the image to the microSD card.
+Now that it's configured, I'll save my changes and write the SD card.

 [Device view, showing Raspberry Pi OS booting]